chetannn-github/Social-Media-Express-Server/README.md

-# API Documentation for Social Media Server
+# API Documentation for Social Media Express Server

 ## Introduction
 This documentation provides detailed information about the API endpoints for the social media server.
 The API is designed for interaction with users, posts, comments, likes, and messaging functionalities.